Frederic Farrar: Biography

 Farrar was born in Bombay, India, and educated at King William's College on the Isle of Man, King's College London and Trinity College, Cambridge.
 At Cambridge he won the Chancellor's Gold Medal for poetry in 1852.
 He was for some years a master at Harrow School and, from 1871 to 1876, the headmaster of Marlborough College.

 Farrar spent much of his career associated with Westminster Abbey.
-He was successively a canon there, rector of St Margaret's (the church next door), archdeacon of the Abbey.
+He was successively a canon there (appointed in 1876), rector of St Margaret's (the church next door), and eventually archdeacon of the Abbey (appointed in 1883).
 He later served as Dean of Canterbury; and chaplain in ordinary, i.e. attached to the Royal Household.
 He was an eloquent preacher and a voluminous author, his writings including stories of school life, such as Eric, or, Little by Little and St. Winifred's about life in a boys' boarding school in late Victorian England, and two historical romances.

 Farrar was a classics scholar and a comparative philologist, who applied Charles Darwin's ideas of branching descent to the relationships between languages, engaging in a protracted debate with the anti-Darwinian linguist Max Müller.
 While Farrar was never convinced by the evidence for evolution in biology, he had no theological objections to the idea and urged that it be considered on purely scientific grounds.
 On Darwin's nomination, Farrar was elected to the Royal Society in 1866 for his philological work.
-When Darwin died in 1882, Farrar helped get the church's permission for him to be buried in Westminster Abbey and preached the sermon at his funeral.
+When Darwin died in 1882, the then Canon Farrar helped get the church's permission for him to be buried in Westminster Abbey and preached the sermon at his funeral.

 Farrar's religious writings included Life of Christ (1874), which had great popularity, and Life of St. Paul (1879).
-He also contributed two volumes to the commentary series The Cambridge Bible for Schools and Colleges, on the Gospel according to St. Luke, and on the Epistle to the Hebrews.
+He also contributed, first as Canon Farrar then as Archdeacon Farrar, two volumes to the commentary series The Cambridge Bible for Schools and Colleges, on the Gospel according to St. Luke and on the Epistle to the Hebrews.
 His works were translated into many languages, especially Life of Christ.

 Farrar believed that some could be saved after death.
 He originated the term "abominable fancy" for the longstanding Christian idea that the eternal punishment of the damned would entertain the saved.
 Farrar published Eternal Hope in 1878 and Mercy and Judgment in 1881, both of which defend his position on hell at length.

 Farrar was accused of universalism, but he denies this belief with great certainty.
 In 1877 Farrar in an introduction to five sermons he wrote, in the preface he attacks the idea that he holds to universalism.
 He also dismisses any accusation from those who would say otherwise.
 He says, "I dare not lay down any dogma of Universalism; partly because it is not clearly revealed to us, and partly because it is impossible for us to estimate the hardening effect of obstinate persistence in evil, and the power of the human will to resist the law and reject the love of God."